-On the underside, four rubber feet ensure a secure stand even on smooth and damp surfaces.
-On the back there is a small plastic flap behind which the micro-USB charging connection, the AUX-IN connection and a button are located.
-The light effects of the EasyAcc F10 can be switched on and off using this button.
+On the underside, four rubber feet ensure a secure footing even on slippery and damp surfaces.
+On the back you will find a small plastic flap, behind which the Micro-USB-charging connection, the AUX-IN connection and a button are located.
+The light effects of the EasyAcc F10 can be switched on or off with this button.

 There are no surprises when pairing with the F10.
 With the Bluetooth button, the speaker can be put into pairing mode and can then be seen in the iPhone, for example, as a Bluetooth device that has not yet been paired.